 Our partners have distance learning programs used by millions of people around the world.
 They want to help immigrants, so they have given us free access to their programs!

-- Global English has classes for adults who want to learn English for work and for everyday life.
-Find out how to sign up for free Global English lessons online.
+- Learnship has classes for adults who want to learn English for work and for everyday life.
+Find out how to sign up for free Learnship lessons online.

 - Lingokids has a great app for children to learn English with games and songs and videos.
 Learn how to download Lingokids to help your children learn English.

 Distance learning for parents with children

 This is a hard time for parents who have their children home from school.
 It is even more difficult when English is not your first language.
 We have found some good resources in many languages for parents and children who are distance learning at home.